p.7a The divine council in Eden

 Where does the Bible specifically show this?
 I know he finds a way to weasel it in but its just not there.
-There is no mention of any of this in Genesis but that’s not a problem for Heiser who searches elsewhere outside the Scripture from myths in the Ugarit or non canonical books.
+There is no mention of any of this in Genesis but that’s not a problem for Heiser who searches elsewhere outside the Scripture from myths in the Ugarit or non canonical books (Like Enoch).

 Furthermore, Heiser says God has a pantheon, a council of gods, which is still in existence today. that means many gods.

 This would include God as the head of his heavenly council.
 So they are all active, except for one point, we can’t find their activity in the Scriptures.
 Where are they?
 It would be easier to find waldo blindfolded.

 Heiser, tells us, “An ancient Israelite would have thought of Eden as the dwelling of God and the place from which God and his council directed the affairs of humanity… Eden is described in Ezekiel 28:2 as the ‘seat of the gods.’”

 He says that gods ruled the earth from Eden, extended over the earth, what Bible is he reading?
 Its not there, but it is there in the Ugarit, apparently he thinks the Ugarit is divinely inspired which makes the Bible not divinely inspired.

 Heiser believes the divine council lived and ruled in Eden before the fall,

 that for a time the “gods” lived among the two humans Adam and Eve.
 (Sounds